On this page:

 This is an opportunity to serve again before stories are lost, to help share memories with your family and friends, and to educate the public and connect with other veterans.
 Sharing your story is not just about you; it is about all of us coming together and knowing we are not alone no matter what our story is.

-Vist the Wright State Veterans' Voices Project YouTube channel to view more.
+Visit the Wright State Veterans' Voices Project YouTube channel to view more.

-If you are interested in working with the project or if you have questions contact the Veterans' Voices Project by email at email@example.com or stop in the Veteran & Military Center (131 Allyn Hall).
+If you are interested in working with the project or if you have questions contact the Veterans' Voices Project by email at firstname.lastname@example.org or stop in the Veteran and Military Center (131 Allyn Hall).

 All veterans have a story to tell.
 Whether or not you think you did anything during your time in the military, it is important to record it.
-If you are interested in being interviewed for the project contact the Veterans' Voices Project by email at firstname.lastname@example.org.
+If you are interested in being interviewed for the project contact the Veterans' Voices Project by email at email@example.com or by phone at (937) 775-5550.
+We will arrange a time and date for your interview at Wright State.
+If you live in the Dayton area, but cannot come to Wright State, we may be able to come to you.